 Grading options: A-F (default), P-NP, audit

-Introduces students to literature by and/or about the working class, primarily from an American perspective.
+Introduces and examines literature by and/or about the working class, primarily from an American perspective.
 Explores how this literature promotes or rejects stereotypes of the working class in its depiction of working class realities.
 Prerequisite: Placement into WR 121.
 Recommended: ENG 104, ENG 105 and/or ENG 106.

-- Analyze working-class literature to recognize the difference between generalizations or stereotypes of the working-class and the realities of individual working-class experience; use this recognition to question our assumptions about the individuals with whom we interact.
+- Analyze working-class literature to recognize the difference between generalizations or stereotypes of the working-class and the realities of individual working-class experience AND apply this analysis to personally held beliefs about class.

-- Identify significant and recurring themes within working-class literature; analyze ways these themes relate to the issues of family, gender and the politics of work experienced by the people that we encounter on a daily basis; use this understanding to transform the range and depth of our interactions during these encounters.
+- Identify and explain significant themes within working-class literature and analyze ways these themes relate to real issues of family, gender and the politics of work AND identify these themes and their influence in one’s own life